Independent Evaluations Sample Clauses

 Independent Evaluations.
 The Grantee may obtain an independent evaluation if provided for in the approved budget.

 Independent Evaluations.
-Every Project must undergo a comprehensive, independent evaluation (impact and/or performance) in accordance with the MCC M&E Policy.
-The Evaluation Component of the M&E Plan will describe the purpose of the evaluation, methodology, timeline, required MCC approvals, and the process for collection and analysis of data for each evaluation.
+Every Project must undergo a comprehensive, independent evaluation in accordance with the M&E Policy.
+The Evaluation Component of the M&E Plan shall describe the purpose of the evaluation, methodology, timeline, required MCC approvals, and the process for collection and analysis of data for each evaluation.
 All independent evaluations must be designed and implemented by independent, third-party evaluators.
-If the Government wishes to engage an evaluator, the 7 As described in Annex I. engagement will be subject to the prior written approval of MCC.
-Contract terms must be acceptable to MCC and ensure non-biased results and the publication of results.
-For each independent evaluation, MCA-Morocco II is expected to review and provide feedback to independent evaluators on the evaluation design reports, evaluation materials (including questionnaires), baseline report (if applicable), and any interim/final reports in order to ensure proposed evaluation activities are feasible, and final evaluation products are technically and factually accurate.
+For each independent evaluation, MCA-Moçambique (or, after the Compact Term, such other entity of Mozambique designated to support post-program M&E activities) is expected to review and provide feedback to independent evaluators on the evaluation materials and reports in order to ensure proposed evaluation activities are feasible, and final evaluation products are technically and factually accurate.
+The results of all evaluations shall be made publicly available in accordance with the M&E Policy.
+The following evaluations are planned for the Program:

 Independent Evaluations.
 According to the MCC M&E Policy, every Project in a Compact must undergo a comprehensive, independent evaluation (impact and/or performance).
 The Evaluation Component of the M&E Plan will describe the purpose of the evaluation, methodology, timeline, required MCC approvals, and the process for collection and analysis of data for each evaluation.
 All independent evaluations must be designed and implemented by independent, third-party evaluators.
 If the Government wishes to engage an evaluator, the engagement will be subject to the prior written approval of MCC.
 Contract terms must ensure non-biased results and the publication of results.
 For each independent evaluation, MCA-Liberia is expected to review and provide feedback to independent evaluators on the evaluation design reports, evaluation materials (including questionnaires), baseline report (if applicable), and any interim/final reports in order to ensure proposed evaluation activities are feasible, and final evaluation products are technically and factually accurate.
 For all evaluations described below, evaluation opportunities will be discussed with the Government once the MCC-contracted evaluators are on-board and more information is available about the design and implementation of each Project.